 The main purpose of this article is to describe how the Canoeboot project operates, why it exists and what it does.
 Who, what, why and when.

 Users take this automation for granted today, but Libreboot was the first such project to implement this.
-It, like Canoeboot, is a coreboot distro in the same way that Trisquel is a GNU+Linux distro.
+It, like Canoeboot, is a coreboot distro in the same way that Debian is a Linux distro.
 Similar projects now exist, today, inspired by Libreboot’s example.
 Coreboot is notoriously difficult to configure and install for most non-technical users, but Libreboot and Canoeboot make it easier.

 I’m writing in the first person.
 Who’s this I you’re reading about?
 It’s me, Leah Rowe; I am the founder and lead developer of Libreboot, and also the founder and lead developer of Canoeboot!
 I maintain both projects, keeping them in relative sync between releases, often performing same-day simultaneous Canoeboot and Libreboot releases.